-All final paychecks and W-2s are mailed through the U.S. Postal Service; therefore, you must review and update your mailing address.
+All W-2s are mailed through the U.S. Postal Service; therefore, you must review and update your mailing address.
 Please provide a forwarding address to us if your residence changes prior to receiving these items.
 Changes should be submitted in writing to your assigned human resources staff.

 Please also provide forwarding address(es) whenever you move so long as you are eligible for or receiving retirement benefits or maintain accounts or receive benefits related to a health savings account, flexible spending account, deferred compensation account or retiree health care benefits.
 Address changes necessary for these benefits must be submitted to the administrator of each benefit.
 Contact information can be found below in other sections on these topics.

 In accordance with the state civil service rules, state employees resigning or retiring in good standing or being laid-off from state service may be compensated for up to 225 hours of accrued but unused and uncompensated vacation leave.
 That compensation will be in your last paycheck.

 Employees who are dismissed forfeit all vacation, sick, and personal leaves.